The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 \subsection{The final input catalogue}

-To compile the final sample, the three main catalogues (PEP-catalogue, FT-catalogue and the OSIRIS-catalogue) were merged to obtain a final priority target catalogue.

-Coordinates from \cite{Egami2008} were used as reference in the crossmatch process because of their high astrometric accuracy.
-We have tested the best value of the maximum allowed distance between different catalogues.
-We found that 1.5 arcsec is the best compromise.
-This is slightly larger than the most significant error of the coordinates in the PEP-catalogue ($\sim$1.22 arcsec).
+To compile the final sample, the three main catalogues (the PEP-, FT- and OSIRIS-catalogues) were merged to obtain a final priority target catalogue.
+Coordinates from \cite{Egami2008} were used as reference in the cross-match process because of their high astrometric accuracy.
+We tested the best value of the maximum allowed distance between the different catalogues.
+We found that 1.5 arcsec was the best compromise.
+This is slightly greater than the most significant error of the coordinates in the PEP-catalogue ($\sim$1.22 arcsec).

-We started joining the target list from the OSIRIS mosaic and the PEP-catalogue.
+We started by joining the target list from the OSIRIS mosaic and the PEP-catalogue.
 We matched a total of 991 targets within a distance of 1.5 arcsec.
-After this, we merged the PEP-catalogue with the FT-catalogue.
-As a result, we have obtained a list of 1063 common objects.
+After this, we merged the PEP-catalogue with the FT-catalogue to obtain a list of 1063 common objects.
 The final step was to bring these two previous matches together into a single catalogue.
-After the correction of multiplicities, the definitive catalogue of primary sources was made up of a total of 956 objects (primary catalogue).
-The whole process is described more schematically in Figure \ref{fig:esquema1} (up to the green box).

-The last step was to check for possible multiplicities between the additional and primary catalogues, i.e. to see if there were objects in the primary catalogue and any of the secondary catalogues simultaneously, skipping the SMGs that had already been taken into account.
-The lower half of Figure \ref{fig:esquema1} represents the merge of the primary and the secondary catalogues.
+After the correction for multiplicities, the definitive catalogue of primary sources was made up of a total of 956 objects (the primary catalogue).
+The whole process is described more schematically in Fig. \ref{fig:esquema1} (up to the green box).
+The last step was to check for possible redundancies between the additional catalogues and the primary catalogue, namely to see if there were objects that appeared in both the primary catalogue and any of the secondary catalogues, while skipping the SMGs that had already been taken into account.
+The lower half of Fig. \ref{fig:esquema1} represents the merge of the primary and the secondary catalogues.
+The `Preliminary Object Type' and `Catalogue' columns in Table \ref{tab:z_spec_category} show where the redundancies were found and in what quantity, respectively.

-The final target selection up to $R_C<24.5$ from FIR counterparts in the primary-catalogue and complementary sources present in the OSIRIS mosaic, making up the LH-catalogue, includes 1144 sources.
-The final composition of objects in the LH-catalogue is summarized in Table \ref{tab:resume}.
+The final target selection from the FIR counterparts in the primary catalogue and complementary sources present in the OSIRIS mosaic, making up the LH-catalogue, includes 1144 sources.
+The final composition of objects in the LH-catalogue is summarized in Table \ref{tab:summary}.
 Each value in the table indicates the number of sources in that category that have become part of the LH-catalogue.
-However, note that there are redundancies between the different classes; for example, the X-Ray Sources and the SMGs are part of the FIR objects.
+However, it is important to note that there are redundancies between the different classes; for example, all the SMGs are part of the FIR objects.